heechul/misc/README-map-detector.md

 If the number of identified bits are more than expected, then it is likely that the memory controller uses XOR addressing [2].

-For example, the following is the output on a Intel Xeon E3-1230 (Haswell) machine with 1ch 4GB DDR3 DRAM (total 16 banks=2 ranks x 8 banks/rank).
+For example, the following is the output on an Intel Xeon E3-1230 (Haswell) machine with 1ch 4GB DDR3 DRAM (total 16 banks=2 ranks x 8 banks/rank).
 In this case, there are total 8 bits (bit 13,14,15,16,17,18,19) that show better bandwidth numbers, although only 4 bits are expected.
 This is because